engineyard/ey-docs/pages/ips-manage.md

 <h2 id="getmore"> Get more IP addresses for your account</h2>

+Each Engine Yard account is initially allotted five IP addresses.
+You can request more:

 * Submit a ticket with [[Engine Yard Support|http://support.cloud.engineyard.com]] requesting more IP addresses.

     **Note:** The standard turnaround time for this is 3 - 5 business days.